lj-ditrapani/SWE430/markdown/example1.markdown

     }());

-All four tests fail with the same error: `'stringStat' is undefined`.
+All four tests fail with the same error: `'stringInfo' is undefined`.
-So we will follow the advice of the test failure messages and create a stringStat object.
+So we will follow the advice of the test failure messages and create a stringInfo object.

     (function() {
         'use strict';

-        var stringStat = {};
+        var stringInfo = {};

-        window.stringStat = stringStat;
+        window.stringInfo = stringInfo;

     }());